-Immediately loaded titanium implant with a tissue-stabilizing/maintaining design ('beyond platform switch') retrieved from man after 4 weeks: a histological and histomorphometrical evaluation.
-A case report.
+Immediately loaded titanium implant with a tissue-stabilizing/maintaining design ('beyond platform switch') retrieved from man after 4 weeks: A histological and histomorphometrical evaluation.
+A case report

 After implant insertion and loading, crestal bone usually undergoes remodeling and resorption.
 If the horizontal relationship between the outer edge of the implant and a smaller-diameter component ('platform switching') is altered, there seems to be reduced crestal bone loss.
 Immediate loading allows immediate restoration of esthetics and function, reduces morbidity, and facilitates functional rehabilitation.